-- Is this change going to log too much?
-(Error logs should only happen when the component is in bad shape, not because of bad transient state or bad user queries) - Does this change match our coding conventions / style?
-Linter was run and is happy? - $\bullet \ \ Does\ this\ match\ our\ current\ patterns?\ Example\ include\ RPC\ patterns,\ Retries\ /\ Waits\ /\ Timeouts\ patterns\ using\ Context,$
+Some additional points to keep in mind: Does this change match an existing design / bug?
+Is this change going to log too much?
+(Error logs should only happen when the component is in bad shape, not because of bad transient state or bad user queries) Does this match our current patterns?
+Example include RPC patterns, Retries / Waits / Timeouts patterns using Context, ...

-Additionally, we recommend that every author look over their code change before committing and ensure that the recommendations below are being followed.
+We also recommend that every author look over their code change before committing and ensure that the recommendations below are being followed.
 This can be done by skimming through git diff --cached just before committing.

 - Scan the diffs as if you're the reviewer.

 - Look for files that shouldn't be checked in (temporary/generated files).

 - Look for temporary code/comments you added while debugging.

-- Example: fmt.Println("AAAAAAAAAAAAAAA")
+- Example: fmt.Println("AAAAAAAAAAAAAAAA")

 - Look for inconsistencies in indentation.

 - Use 2 spaces in everything except Go.

 - In Go, just use goimports.

 - Commit message format:

 - <component>: This is a short description of the change.

-- If necessary, more sentences follow e.g. to explain the intent of the change, how it fits into the bigger picture or which implications it has (e.g. other parts in the system have to be adapted.)
+If necessary, more sentences follow e.g. to explain the intent of the change, how it fits into the bigger picture or which implications it has (e.g. other parts in the system have to be adapted.)